 In the world of photo marketing services it's sometimes easier to learn by seeing examples of what works best.
 Here is an example album we've put together for a zipline tour.
-There are a few important points about putting together photo albums that we want to highlight before we dive in (see what we did there?) to the examples.
+There are a few important points about putting together photo albums that we want to highlight before we dive in to the examples.

 - Providing a consistent set of photos to guests requires creating a repeatable plan for which photos you take.